DarkGhostHunter/RutUtils/README.md

 echo Rut::isCompany('14328145-0'); // false
 ```

-What this does is basically return if the RUT is between 1.000.000 and 50.000.000 for normal people, and between 50.000.001 and 100.000.000 for companies, as it *usually* are registered.
+What this does is basically return if the RUT is between 1.000.000 and 50.000.000 for normal people, and between 50.000.001 and 100.000.000 for companies, as *usually* are registered.

 ### Global helper functions